waldo2188/DatatableBundle/README.md

         search: "Search"
 ```

 This bundle includes nine translation catalogs: Arabic, Chinese, Dutch, English, Spanish, French, Italian, Russian and Turkish
-To get more translated entries, you can follow the [official datatable translation](http://datatables.net/plug-ins/i18n#English)
+To get more translated entries, you can follow the [official datatable translation](https://datatables.net/manual/i18n)

-### # Doctrine query builder
+### Doctrine Query Builder

-To use your own query object to supply to the datatable object, you can perform this action using your proper
+To use your own query object to supply to the datatable object, you can perform this action using your own
 "Doctrine Query object": DatatableBundle allow to manipulate the query object provider which is now a Doctrine Query Builder object,
 you can use it to update the query in all its components except of course in the selected field part.